-Welcome to the Home Buying Process
+Welcome to the Home Purchasing Process

-The following is an outline of the entire loan process, from beginning to end.
+The following is an outline of the entire mortgage loan process, from beginning to end.
 By reading on, you will learn the materials you need, where to get them, and who to give them to.

 - Application and Preapproval

-The first step in the loan process is to complete an application.
+The first step in the mortgage loan process is to complete an application.
 This can be done via our website, or over the telephone with one of our experienced Loan Officers.
 It takes about 20 minutes and there is no cost or obligation.
 Once your application is complete, a Loan Officer will contact you to review it.

 - Supporting Documentation

-Once your documents are received, we will review them and determine an approvable purchase price and down payment, as well as the various loan programs available to you.
+Once your documents are received, we will review them and determine an approvable purchase price and down payment, as well as the various mortgage loan programs available to you.
 The preapproval will also let you know the interest rates you qualify for based on your credit.

 Your Loan Officer can now issue a preapproval letter to include with your purchase offers.
 The letter indicates your income, assets and credit have all been verified, and will provide assurance to the seller of your ability to obtain a mortgage.
 For more information about the benefits of preapproval, click the link below.